This might have been my biggest learning curve in homeschool: learning to incorporate fun.

-Non-candy inspired fun & games:
+Ways to incorporate fun that are non-candy inspired fun & games:

 - The weather channel drive.
 In the last city we lived in had a weather channel in French and English, only accessible in the car.
 So we’d hop in the van and take a drive around the neighbourhood listening to the weather.
 (Yes, we really did).
 I’d brief the kids on a few French words they might hear, like zero…curiously similar to English zero, but with pizazz.
 “Kiddos you’ll hear the days of the week, numbers, chaud and froid.”

 - Trying to keep the kids’ attention while working through a read-aloud?
-I think every homeschool parent quickly becomes aware that kids need to keep their fingers busy while listening to a story: painting or drawing or cross-stitching, finger knitting, fashioning play dough or building Lego.
+I think every homeschool parent quickly becomes aware that kids need to keep their fingers busy while listening to a story: painting or drawing or cross-stitching, finger knitting, fashioning playdough or building Lego.
 Invite the whole teddy bear family to join…

-- Play real life math games.
+- Play real-life math games.
 Give the kids a recent receipt for a restaurant meal, then get the kids to guess how much it might cost to make that meal at home.
 See who guesses the closest.
 How much does it cost to plan your next vacation?
 Budgeting for their sibling’s birthday gifts?
 Give them empty income tax forms to learn how to do their own taxes.

 - Play board and dice games.
 There are loads of dice and card games that can reinforce basic math functions and fractions too.
 Anyone want to play Yahtzee?
 A game of Chess or Stratego for logic development?
 Do you want to reinforce spelling concepts or vocabulary development?
 Try Scrabble or Bananagrams.

 - Netflix documentaries.
 There are a ton of possibilities here.
 And even a Facebook site for “Homeschooling with Netflix”.
 Educational screen time needs to be included as sparsely as candy.
-Kids get bored quickly and irritable with one another, when there’s too much screen time.
+Kids get bored quickly and irritable with one another when there’s too much screen time.
 Try Knowledge Network or Curiosity Stream too.

 - Make an afternoon of Pinschooling.
 Loads of “learn to read” videos to reinforce phonics.
 There are beginner French videos.
 Science experiments recreated.
 There are art projects for adults and kids.

 - Include poetry teatime.
-Bring out the fancy teapot and tea cups, a baked treat and a poetry book once a week.
+Bring out the fancy teapot and teacups, a baked treat, and a poetry book once a week.
 Read just one poem together.
 (I dare you to stop at one!)